seatrips/Shiftpool/README.md

 'fixed_withdraw_fee' => '0.1',    <- Fixed Withdraw fee in LISK
 'withdraw_interval_in_sec' => '43200',   <- Withdraw script interval represented in seconds
-'secret' => 'passphrase1',    <- Main passphrase the same your as in your forging delegate 'secondSecret' => 'passphrase2' <- Second passphrase, if you don't have one leave it empty ex. ""
+'secret' => 'passphrase1',    <- Main passphrase the same your as in your forging delegate 'secondSecret' => 'passphrase2' <- Second passphrase, if you dont have one leave it empty ex. ""
 ```

 #Usage